Privacy Policy

 Our Duties

-We are required by law to maintain the privacy of your PHI; provide you with notice of our legal duties and privacy practices with respect to your PHI; and to notify you following a breach of unsecured PHI related to you.
-We are required to abide by the terms of this Notice of Privacy Practices.
-This Notice of Privacy Practices is effective as of the date listed on the first page of this Notice of Privacy Practices.
-This Notice of Privacy Practices will remain in effect until it is revised.
-We are required to modify this Notice of Privacy Practices when there are material changes to your rights, our duties, or other practices contained herein.
+Plan Your Recovery is required by law to maintain the privacy of your protected health information (PHI), to provide you with notice of our legal duties and privacy practices with respect to your PHI, and to notify you following a breach of your unsecured PHI.
+We are required to abide by the terms of this notice while it is in effect.

 Confidentiality of Substance Use Disorder Records